Forgiveness in Marriage and Life

 Let me use my life as an example.

 My husband and I had a serious argument one day several years ago.
-At the time, I was working on my master’s degree, and had to go to class and take an important test the next day, which was a Saturday.
-I was gone for several hours, and when I returned home, Howard had moved out.
+At the time, I was working on my master’s degree and had to go to class and take an important test the next day, which was a Saturday.
+I was gone for several hours, and when I returned home, he had moved out.

 That’s right – left without even a conversation, a head’s up, an effort at communication.